Summer music festivals have returned — just in time for the latest coronavirus surge

 “Fans will have the choice, whether they want to be vaccinated or mask,” Rolling Loud co-founder Tariq Cheriff told the Herald.
 “That’s basically what we believe in.
 You got the choice and that’s it.”

 Infectious-disease experts interviewed by The Post were less cavalier.
-They said while being outdoors in a well-ventilated area is less risky than an indoor setting, festivalgoers are likely to have a hard time keeping the necessary physical distance where crowds are packed in and everyone is dancing, singing, shouting, sweating and drinking.
+They said while being outdoors in a well-ventilated area is less risky than an indoor setting, festivalgoers are likely to have a hard time keeping the necessary physical distance when crowds are packed in and everyone is dancing, singing, shouting, sweating and drinking.

 Even outdoors, the risk of increased transmission rises at chokepoints such as entrances, bathroom lines and at the space nearest to the stage where crowds tend to pack in the tightest.